-If you have weakened hips or poor balance, use props such as a chair or wall to help keep you safe.
+If you have weakened hips or poor balance, use props such as a chair (no wheels) or wall to help keep you safe.

 A strong abdomen (belly) and core muscles support the spine and promote good posture.
-This has huge benefits for persons with osteoporosis.

-- Avoid positions that do not support your neck and spine or compress (squeeze) the spine. - Avoid the boat pose if you do not have strong enough muscles to support your neck and spine well. - Do not do any exercise that places your body's weight on your neck.
+- Avoid positions that do not support your neck and spine or compress (squeeze) the spine.
+If you feel like your head or neck are straining, do not do those positions. - Avoid the boat pose if you do not have strong enough muscles to support your neck and spine well. - Do not do any exercise that places your body's weight on your neck (bridge position).
 This can lead to spinal damage in this area.